codesandbox/codesandbox-client/packages/homepage/content/features/collaboration/index.md

 ---
 title: Collaboration
-description: Come together to create collaboratively
+description: Come together to create collaboratively.
 SEOText:
   Collaborative coding environments can be tricky to set up.
 CodeSandbox Live helps break down the barriers to building together by making it easy for two